manticoresoftware/manticoresearch/README.md

 * Security:
   - [https support](https://play.manticoresearch.com/https/)
 * Data storages:
-  - row-wise - requires more RAM, gives faster performance
+  - row-wise - requires more RAM, provides faster performance
-  - columnar - requires less RAM, still gives decent performance, but lower than the row-wise storage for some kinds of queries
+  - columnar - requires less RAM, still provides decent performance, but lower than the row-wise storage for some kinds of queries
   - docstore - doesn't require RAM at all, but allows only fetching original value, not sorting/grouping/filtering
 * Data types:
   - full-text field - inverted index